 - These securities are very safe and have literally no risk attached as they are predictable and predetermined.
 So even if the market value fluctuates, the return will stay the same since the holder is going to hold the bond until maturity.

-- These investment help the investors in making long-term financial plans as the purchaser already has confirmed details about when they will receive the return and the amount of return they will get on maturity.
+- These investments help the investors in making long-term financial plans as the purchaser already has confirmed details about when they will receive the return and the amount of return they will get on maturity.

-- Investing in these securities is not a good option if the investors plan to liquidate assets in a short time period or for those who prefer investments which give the option of cashing in whenever it is necessary.
+- Investing in these securities is not a good option if the investors plan to liquidate assets in a short period or for those who prefer investments, which give the option of cashing in whenever it is necessary.

-- Since held to maturity investment have already determined returns which are fixed so there is no possibility of getting higher returns even if there is a considerable increase in the market and favorable conditions exist in the market.
+- Since held to maturity, investment has already determined returns, which are fixed, so there is no possibility of getting higher returns even if there is a considerable increase in the market and favorable conditions exist in the market.

 Difference Between Held-to-Maturity Trading and Available for Sale Securities